Industry Technology Inc.

 ---|---|

 Summary | IT4.
-I led the migration from a modular monolith to a microservices architecture to enhance system scalability. |
+I migrated from monolith to microservices architecture using a BFF layer to ensure no downtime, which improved system scalability and reduced database load. |

-Problem |
+Situation |

 |

-Mission | Improve Scalability through Microservices: My objective was to create independent microservices from the primary monolithic service to distribute the load and improve overall system scalability. |
+Task | My mission was to create separate microservices from the main monolithic service to spread the load and improve system scalability. |

 Action |